 - What if I have a premium loading under my workplace plan?

 If a premium loading has been applied to any part of your cover under your workplace insurance plan, then that premium loading will be carried over to any corresponding cover under an individual insurance policy which you effect when exercising your continuation option.
 A premium loading would only have been applied to your cover under your workplace insurance plan if you had been assessed when joining the plan, and that would only have occurred if you had not been eligible for automatic acceptance into the plan in respect of your total prospective cover.

-Will my policy be different from a regular Sovereign policy?
+- Will my policy be different from a regular AIA policy?

 As soon as you submit your application you will see a message confirming receipt of your application, and an acknowledgement will also be emailed to you.
 The email will outline what happens next, and it will have contact details in the event that you wish to contact us while your application is being processed.
 We will keep you updated at each step, right through to acceptance and issue of your policy.

 - How long will it take to process my application?

 Your application will undergo initial processing right away, and if there are no further details required it will be forwarded to the underwriting team.
 Depending on the number of applications currently held, the time taken to process your application could be from 2 to 10 days.

 - Can I change my mind after I receive my policy?

 Yes you can.
 If at any time in the 15 days after you receive your policy you do not wish to continue your cover (for whatever reason at all), you can cancel your policy and get a full refund of any premiums you have paid - no questions asked.
 Alternatively you can reduce the amount of cover under your policy to any level, provided that it meets the minimum premium requirements of an individual policy.

 - Am I still covered if I travel or work overseas?